voedger/voedger-internals/server/design/orch.md

 - VVM
   - problemCtx.
 Closed when some problem occurs, VVM terminates itself due to leadership loss or problems with the launching
   - problemErr.
 Error that describes the problem, see also problemCtx.
+  - vvmShutCtx.
+Closed when VVM should be stopped.
+  - vvmShutCtxOnce. `sync.Once` to close `vvmShutCtx` only once.
-  - servicesCtx.
-Closed when VVM is shutting down
+  - servicesShutCtx.
+Closed when VVM services should be stopped (but LeadershipMonitor)
-  - monitorCtx.
-Closed after all services are stopped
+  - monitorShutCtx.
+Closed after all services are stopped and LeadershipMonitor should be stopped
   - shutdownedCtx.
-Closed after Monitor is stopped
+Closed after all (services and LeadershipMonitor) is stopped
-  - shutChannel.
-Buffered (10) channel that is used to signal shutdown.

 ### VVMHost: Create VVM